 |Types of Questions||Multiple Choice Questions (MCQ) and Numerical Answer Type (NAT)|

-On behalf of the National Coordination Board (NCB)-GATE, MHRD, Government of India, the GATE exam is conducted every year.
-Each year one of the following institutes assumes the responsibility of conducting the entrance test.
+The GATE exam is conducted every year on behalf of the National Coordination Board (NCB)-GATE, MHRD, Government of India.
+Each year, one of the following institutes assumes the responsibility of conducting the entrance test.

 - IIT Bombay